 Should contact roles not be enough or if don't wish to receive certain e-mails, there is an advanced settings form (vpsAdmin → Edit profile → Advanced e-mail configuration).
 You can choose different e-mail addresses for specific mail templates or disable receiving of some mails altogether.

-Users can authenticate in vpsAdmin using HTTP basic or authentication tokens.
-The latter can be seen and managed from vpsAdmin (vpsAdmin → Edit profile → Authentication tokens).
+Users can authenticate in vpsAdmin using HTTP basic or tokens.
+The latter can be seen and managed from vpsAdmin (vpsAdmin → Edit profile → Session tokens).

-You can see a list of active authentication tokens, their lifetime and who created them.
+You can see a list of active session tokens, their lifetime and who created them.
 This list is useful when you have multiple long-lived tokens for various client applications.

-The web UI itself uses authentication tokens.
+The web UI itself uses session tokens.
 You can create tokens using CLI or any client library and label them, so you'll recognize them in the future.

 vpsAdmin logs all user sessions and remembers what actions were performed (vpsAdmin → Edit profile → Session log).